Climatically Speaking: The Best Stories on Climate, Food, Science and Culture, (5th ed.)

 how super storms could impact New York city's food supply

 Learn about the risks superstorms pose to Hunts Point Market, a food distribution hub in New York City, in this excellent piece by Sean Patrick Cooper, published at the New Republic.
-It reads more like a story with descriptive language that takes you into the heart of the market.
+It reads more like a story and takes you in to the heart of the market.
 But one of the most remarkable things I learned from this piece is that Hunts Point Market is the primary food distribution hub of the New York area, "serving upwards of 22 million people within a 50-mile radius."
 And it's surrounded by water on three sides; yet, the market is not prepared to weather the next big storm.
 Though scientists predict that by 2030, people living in the New York region can expect large, powerful storms, like Hurricane Sandy, to strike once every five years.
 Also, as sea-level rise increases, the risks to New York's food supply become even greater, given the location of Hunts Point Market.
 But, as Cooper notes, other U.S. cities' food supplies are vulnerable, too.
 Is your city one of them?

 the carbon bubble